Governor's Office of Youth, Faith and Family

 How do I get connected to programs currently being offered in my community?

-We would be happy to connect you with our subgrantees who are currently providing prevention and educational programming in your community.
-E-mail your name, contact information, location, and requested programming/training to Nicole Valenzuela, Program Administrator.
+We would happily connect you with our subgrantees providing prevention and educational programming in your community.
+E-mail your name, contact information, location, and requested programming/training to Nicole Valenzuela, Substance Abuse Manager.